rustfoundation/foundation.rust-lang.org/news/2023-12-21-improving-supply-chain-security.md

 Another reason for wanting to be able to better support mirrors is to address cost pressures on Rust.
 Approximately half of Rust release and crate traffic is from CI providers.
 Being able to securely distribute Rust releases and popular crates from within CI infrastructure would be mutually beneficial, since it would both allow the Rust Foundation to reallocate budget to other uses and would make Rust CI actions faster and more reliable on those platforms.

-Finally, supply chain security is an increasing concern, particularly among corporate and government users of Rust.
+Finally, supply chain security is a growing concern, particularly among corporate and government users of Rust.
 The [Log4j vulnerability][log4j] brought much greater attention to the problems that can occur when a single dependency nested arbitrarily deep in a dependency graph has a critical vulnerability.
 Many of these users are putting significant resources into better understanding their dependencies, which includes being able to attest that their dependencies came from specific sources like crates.io and rust-lang.org.

 ## The plan